Urigo/angular-meteor/README.md

 * the Tutorial's [Socially app](https://github.com/Urigo/meteor-angular2.0-socially)
 * Simple [Todos](https://github.com/Urigo/Meteor-Angular2/tree/master/examples/todos-meteor-1.3) demo

-## Server Side
-One of the big advantages of Meteor is that you can use TypeScript and CommonJS on the server side as well.

-It means that you can easily share your code between client and server!

 ## TypeScript
 The package uses [TypeScript for Meteor](https://github.com/barbatus/typescript) to compile (transpile) `.ts`-files.